wormhole-foundation/xdapp-book/src/technical/env/tilt.md

 Once you've installed these two dependencies, just clone the Wormhole Core Repository and start Tilt.

 ```
-git clone --branch dev.v2 https://github.com/wormhole-foundation/wormhole.git
+git clone --branch main https://github.com/wormhole-foundation/wormhole.git

 cd wormhole

 tilt up
 ```

-Be sure to check out the [**Tiltfile**](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/Tiltfile), which has much of the configuration and arguments for the development environment.
+Be sure to check out the [**Tiltfile**](https://github.com/wormhole-foundation/wormhole/blob/main/Tiltfile), which has much of the configuration and arguments for the development environment.
 It's relatively straightforward to enable and disable components.

 For example, you can disable blockchains by setting them to false at startup